apito-io/refine-apito/README.md

 # TSDX React User Guide

 Congrats!
 You just saved yourself hours of work by bootstrapping this project with TSDX.
-Let’s get you oriented with what’s here and how to use it.
+Let's get you oriented with what's here and how to use it.

 > This TSDX setup is meant for developing React component libraries (not apps!) that can be published to NPM.
-If you’re looking to build a React-based app, you should use `create-react-app`, `razzle`, `nextjs`, `gatsby`, or `react-static`.
+If you're looking to build a React-based app, you should use `create-react-app`, `razzle`, `nextjs`, `gatsby`, or `react-static`.

-> If you’re new to TypeScript and React, checkout [this handy cheatsheet](https://github.com/sw-yx/react-typescript-cheatsheet/)
+> If you're new to TypeScript and React, checkout [this handy cheatsheet](https://github.com/sw-yx/react-typescript-cheatsheet/)

 ## Commands